JustinGOSSES/wellio.js/README.md

 ## What are the files other than wellio.js
 Things for the demo.
 Specifically, opening up index.html in a browser should let you experiment. <a href="https://github.com/agile-geoscience/g3">G3.js</a> is used to draw a plot of a GR log.
 You can see what the LAS converted to JSON looks like using your browser's console window.

+## Can I see the demo without any LAS files on my local computer and without cloning this repo?
+Yes, go to <href="https://raw.githubusercontent.com/JustinGOSSES/wellio.js/master/assets/00-01-01-073-05W5-0.LAS">this</a> file.
+You should see the text of a LAS file in your browser window.
+Click save as and save as a LAS file to your local computer.
+Now, open the demo page running on github <a href="https://justingosses.github.io/wellio.js/">here</a>.